SyncraEngine/SyncraEngine/README.md

 5. **Deployment**: Publish a battle-tested, feature-rich release on Steam.
 6. **Maintenance**: Fix bugs, add new features where appropriate, and provide continued support.

 SyncraEngine followed a waterfall-style development model early on and has transitioned to a more agile methodology recently.
-The architecting and engineering stages have been finished in about 12 weeks total, and the project is in the implement stage now as of January 30.
+The architecting and engineering stages have been finished in about 12 weeks total, and the project is in the implementation stage now as of January 30.
 A good time estimate for this next stage is 2 weeks.
 If you want to follow along with development efforts, joining the [Discord server](https://discord.gg/yxMagwQx9A) is highly recommended.

 Lastly, this project is a recent idea of mine.
 It's only been around for roughly 2 months, but progress has been consistent and productive.